 - Outlook.com (i.e. "Outlook Online" in the cloud)

-Regardless of the version you use, the installation process is the same: Microsoft ties Office Add-in installations to your Microsoft account and allows you to manage them in one place, so you can simply install the extension from the web no matter which of the supported Outlook variants you use.
+Regardless of the version you use, the installation process is the same: Microsoft ties Office Add-in installations to your Microsoft account and allows you to manage them in one place, so you can simply install the extension from the web, even if you use a supported desktop variant of Outlook.

 Outlook 2013 and earlier